michaeljclark/sushi/README.md

 ## To do

 * Implement cflags
-* Implement define so compiler and sdk can be overridden
+* Implement define to allow compiler and sdk to be overridden
-* Implement globbing to make projects more concise
+* Implement globbing to make project definition more concise
 * Implement cross-project dependencies

 ## Building